negrel/eli/README.md

 ln -s `pwd`/eli/eli /usr/local/bin/eli
 ```

-You must also install the following dependencies:
+You must also have the following binaries:

+- `bash`: GNU Bourne-Again SHell
 - `buildah`: A command line tool that facilitates building OCI container images.
-- `jq`: Command-line JSON processor

-## Getting started
+- the coreutils
+- `chroot`: change root directory

 The first thing to do is to build an installable image.
 You can choose any one
 from this [list](#supported-images).